LandonFuhr/aseen/docs/src/contributing.md

 ## Deployment

 To create an installable production version of Aseen, run the following command.
-This will create an installation program that can be sent to anyone using the same operating system.
-This requires ~5 GB of space and the last step of this process, `Making for target:` can take upwards of 30 minutes to complete.
+This will create an installation program at `aseen\out\make\squirrel.windows\x64\Aseen-x.x.x Setup.exe` that can be sent to anyone using the same operating system.
+The build requires up to 10 GB of space and the last step of this process, `Making for target:` can take up to 30 minutes.
+The final `Aseen-x.x.x Setup.exe` program is ~900 MB and contains all the required files.

 ```
 npm run make